Developmental psychologist and learning scientist

 I recently earned my PhD in psychology at Vanderbilt University, where I worked with Dr. Bethany Rittle-Johnson in the Children's Learning Lab.
 I also collaborated with Dr. Cristina Zepeda in the Advancing Learning Lab.
 I earned my M.S. at Vanderbilt as part of my PhD training, and double majored in psychology and cognitive science at Northwestern University.
 Prior to graduate school, I studied reading comprehension and spatial cognition.
 Outside of work, I am in a choir and enjoy jigsaw puzzles, traveling, and cooking.

-I am a developmental psychologist, with a focus on children's learning of mathematics.
+I am a developmental psychologist and learning scientist, with a focus on the learning and teaching of mathematics.
 In my research, I've explored the motivational, metacognitive, cognitive, and social aspects underlying mathematics learning.
 My work is mainly quantitative, though I have also conducted qualitative research.

 My dissertation focused on the self-regulated studying of mathematics in college students.
-Next, I am working as a postdoctoral scholar at UCLA at the Los Angeles Education Research Institute.
+I am now working as a postdoctoral scholar at UCLA at the Los Angeles Education Research Institute, exploring student engagement and learning within a digital learning platform.

 You can review my CV here.